osilander/bacterial-genomics-intro/ngs-qc/index.rst

       -o, --outdir TEXT               Create report in the specified output directory.

-**NEED TO CONTINUE FROM HERE**
+    # so for example we could have something as simple as
+    # the following (looks in the current directory for
+    # fastp reports)
+    multiqc .

 View the results
 ~~~~~~~~~~~~~~

 MultiQC will output the results into a format that can be opened in a web browser.
+If  you have done the above steps correctly, you should now have a file called ``multiqc_report.html`` or similar.
+If you type ``firefox multiqc_report.html``

 The long-read Oxford Nanopore data